fajarajikusuma/fajaraji/README.md

-<h1>Hi 👋, I'm Fajar Aji Kusuma</h1>
+<h1 align="center">Hi 👋, I'm Fajar Aji Kusuma</h1>
-<h5>All knowledge can be learned easily, but difficult to understand let alone practiced.
+<h5 align="center">All knowledge can be learned easily, but difficult to understand let alone practiced.
 Like love that is difficult to understand what the woman wants.😋 It's all about consistency.🤙</h5>

 <p> <img src="https://komarev.com/ghpvc/?username=fajarajikusuma&label=Profile%20views&color=0e75b6&style=flat" alt="fajarajikusuma" /> </p>